Ray Halligan

 Since 24 May 2005 to 2009, Halligan was the Deputy Chairman of Committees for the Parliament of Western Australia.
 He was the Deputy Chair of the Joint Standing Committees on the Corruption & Crime Commission, on Delegated Legislation and had been a member of the Standing Committee on Constitutional Affairs.
 Halligan was the secretary for the parliamentary wing of the Liberal Party in Western Australia.

 Halligan is a member of a number of political and community organisations, including Australians for Constitutional Monarchy and Australian National Flag Association.
 Halligan was made the foundation Vice-Chairman for The Friends of Israel (WA) Inc in 2009.

 Halligan was awarded a Liberal Party Meritorious Service Award for his services to the organisational wing of the Liberal Party of Western Australia in 2017.
 His contribution includes being President of Cowan Division 1994–1996 and again 2010–2011.
 Also, being Cowan Divisional Treasurer 1988–1994.
 He served on the State Executive of the Party 1994–1996 & 2010–2011.

+In the 2026 Australia Day Honours, Halligan was awarded the Medal of the Order of Australia for "service to the people and Parliament of Western Australia".